lorien/grab/README.md

 One backward-incompatible change is that I do not use `weblib.error::DataNotFound` exception anymore.
 Now Grab uses DataNotFound exception which is stored in `grab.errors` module.
 So, if your code imports `DataNotFound` from weblib, you should fix such imports.

+The new release has version 1.0.0.
+If you use Grab in your project and you want to keep old release to be sure there is no backward-compatility bugs, then use this specification in your requirements file  `grab<1.0`.

 ## Support